kubernetes/kubernetes/docs/devel/testing.md

 <!-- END MUNGE: GENERATED_TOC -->

-This assumes you already read the [development guide](development.md) to install go, godeps, and configure your git client.
+This assumes you already read the [development guide](development.md) to install go, govendor, and configure your git client.
 All command examples are relative to the `kubernetes` root directory.

 Before sending pull requests you should at least make sure your changes have